 The test suite needs some custom modifications for LFS.
-Remove the test that fails when scripting does not use a tty device.
+Remove a test that fails when scripting does not use a tty device and fix two others.
 To run the test suite, run the following commands:

 Finally, move essential libraries to a location that can be found if /usr is not mounted.